wolfmatt233/LibraryManagement/README.md

 ## To Do

--   Display and paginate books.
--   Display individual books.
 -   Add books to wishlist
--   Search and filter books.
+-   Filter and sort books
--   Create a loan (borrow a book)
--   Users place holds on backordered books.
+-   Users place holds on backordered books
--   Users can only take out 10 loans at a time.
+    -   If no copies are available: 0
 -   Error handling
+    -   Users can only take out 10 loans at a time
+    -   Users cannot access admin pages and routes
 -   Admin features
+    -   Adding books
+    -   Updating books (including image upload)
+    -   Deleting books

 MySQL Database: